KotlinMania/klang/docs/bitshift-engine-usage-guide.md

 ## Rules and Guidelines

+### The Klang Philosophy

+Klang exists to enable **exact C code porting to pure Kotlin multiplatform**.
+This means:

+- Every C type has a corresponding Klang type (prefixed with `C_`, e.g., `C_UInt128`, `C_Int128`)
+- All bitwise operations must go through BitShiftEngine to ensure C-compatible behavior
+- Hard-coded masks break variable bit-width compatibility and are forbidden
+- The library uses its own implementations, **not** Kotlin/Native cinterop

 ### CRITICAL: Raw Bitwise Operations Are Forbidden

-**DO NOT** use raw Kotlin bitwise operators outside of BitShiftEngine:
+**DO NOT** use raw Kotlin bitwise operators outside of BitShiftEngine's implementation:

+**Why?** Kotlin's operators have platform-specific behavior that breaks C algorithm ports.
+Even a single `shl` or `and 0xFF` can produce different results than C on different platforms, breaking cryptography, compression, and HPC code.

 ```kotlin
 // ❌ FORBIDDEN - Raw operators